DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-teachers.md

 * have personal funds of £1,270
 * pass a security and criminality check

-You do not need an offer of a teaching job to apply for this visa and you’ll be able to stay in the UK for 2 years with a Bachelor’s or Master’s degree, and 3 years with a PhD.
+You do not need an offer of a teaching job to apply for this visa and you’ll be able to stay in the UK for 2 years with a bachelor’s or master’s degree, and 3 years with a PhD.

-### The Youth Mobility Scheme visa
+## Youth Mobility Scheme visa

 The [Youth Mobility Scheme](https://www.gov.uk/youth-mobility) allows [young people from certain countries](https://www.gov.uk/youth-mobility/eligibility) to come to the UK to work without a sponsor.
 This includes working as a teacher.

 A Youth Mobility Scheme visa lasts up to 2 years.
 You may be able to switch from a Youth Mobility Scheme visa to another visa route (for example, the skilled worker visa) without having to leave the UK.
 You’ll need to meet the requirements for the new visa route.

-### Other visas
+## Other visas
 Depending on your personal circumstances, you may be able to work in the UK on alternative visas – for example:

 * a [Family visa](https://www.gov.uk/uk-family-visa)